faker-js/cli/README.md

 npx faker number int
 ```

-## Whats next
+## What's Next?

 Upcoming features might include:

 ### :hammer_and_wrench: Localization

-You should be able to provide a specific locale for localized data.
+Users will be able to specify a locale for localized data.
-Currently, the CLI will always use the default `en` locale.
+Currently, the CLI always uses the default `en` locale.
-This feature could look like this:
+In the future, this feature could be implemented as follows:

 ```bash
 npx faker --locale de person firstName
 ```

-This example would print a first name of the German locale.
+This example would print a first name from the German locale.

 ### :hammer_and_wrench: Support for All Parameters of `@faker-js/faker` Natively

-This CLI is an MVP, currently.
-This means that it does the bare minimum.
+This CLI is currently in its MVP stage, which means that it only performs the bare minimum.
-If you want an integer in a specific range, you are on your own.
+If you need an integer within a specific range, you'll have to do it yourself.

-In the future such a feature could look like this:
+In the future, this feature could be implemented as follows:

 ```bash
 npx faker number int --min 10 --max 20
 ```

-This example will print an integer between 10 and 20.
+This example will generate an integer between 10 and 20.
-`min` and `max` are options that are available in [Faker's int options](https://fakerjs.dev/api/number.html#int).
+The `min` and `max` options are available in [Faker's int options](https://fakerjs.dev/api/number.html#int).

 ### :hammer_and_wrench: Better Documentation in the Terminal

-Developers usually hate to switch work environments.
+Developers often dislike changing work environments.
-If you are already working in the terminal, you likely don't want to leave to check what to look up a little detail.
+If you're already working in the terminal, you probably don't want to leave it to look up a small detail.
-Instead you expect the CLI to have a proper `--help` documentation, including examples.
+Instead, you expect the CLI to have a proper `--help` documentation that includes examples.
-In the future, this should be the case.
+This will be the case in the future.